 Accountability and CHS

-Diakonia is a member of Core Humanitarian Standard (CHS) Alliance since 2015 and has been a member of the international organization Humanitarian Accountability Partnership (HAP) since 2009.
-We are HAP certified since 2014.
+Diakonia is a member of Core Humanitarian Standard (CHS) Alliance since 2015 and is certified against its standard since 2020.
 As such, Diakonia is committed to meet the highest standards of accountability and quality management throughout our work in relation to the people we aim to assist.

 Widely recognised standards internationally